Equity, Diversity, and Inclusivity - What is it and how do we do it?

 a.
 The purpose of verbal and written “trigger-warnings” are to provide participants who may have post-traumatic stress disorder or similar mental health concerns with an advanced notice that content may touch on topics that are commonly known to inspire anxiety, panic, or intense negative feelings in those who have negative experiences linked to that topic.
 Trigger-warnings allow participants who know they have negative reactions to such content to exit the room or mentally prepare themselves for the discussion to preserve their mental wellbeing.

 c.
-These warnings can be offered as a blanket statement pertaining to the entire day or post and/or directly prior to a specific slide, story, or example.
+These warnings can be offered as a blanket statement pertaining to an entire day, book/movie or post and/or directly before a specific slide, story, or example.

 Ensuring People of All Languages Can Fully Participate